John Coburn (Indiana politician): Civil War

 Coburn was a member of the Indiana House of Representatives in 1850.
 He served as a judge of the Court of Common Pleas from 1859 to 1861, when he resigned to enter the Union Army following the outbreak of the American Civil War.
-He became colonel of the 33rd Indiana Infantry on September 16, 1861.
+He became colonel of the 33rd Indiana Infantry Regiment that mustered in at Indianapolis on September 16, 1861.
+By the following month, Coburn's regiment part of Brig.
+Gen. A.F.
+Schoepf's brigade in southeast Kentucky, seeing action at the Battle of Camp Wildcat.

+Coburn and the 33rd Indiana remained in Kentucky for all of 1862; most notably serving as part of George W. Morgan's force that seized control of the Cumberland Gap in June.

+In October 1862, Coburn was assigned command of a new brigade in Maj.
+Gen Gordon Granger's Union Army of Kentucky, made up of his old 33rd Indiana, the 85th Indiana, 19th Michigan, and 22nd Wisconsin regiments.
+The brigade remained in Kentucky until late January 1863, when Granger's force was ordered to reinforce Maj.
+Gen. Rosecrans' Army of the Cumberland in Tennessee.

+Granger's men arrived in Tennessee during period of relative inactivity following the Battle of Stones River.
+From February 8 to March 2, Coburn's brigade was stationed at Brentwood.
+On March 2, it reinforced Brig.
+Gen. Charles C. Gilbert's division at Franklin.
+On March 4, Coburn's brigade was carrying out a reconnaissance-in-force that ran into Confederate cavalry, precipitating the Battle of Thompson's Station the next day, where Coburn would surrender his force.

-He was captured in Kentucky and spent time in Libby Prison before being exchanged.
+Following his surrender Coburn spent time in Libby Prison before being exchanged.
 Later, Coburn and Colonel Benjamin Harrison fought side by side in several battles while under General William Tecumseh Sherman's command.
 During that time, Coburn and his troops were the first into Atlanta and secured the city's surrender.
 There is a large marker in downtown Atlanta where the city's mayor surrendered the city to Coburn.
 He was mustered out on September 20, 1864.

 On January 13, 1866, President Andrew Johnson nominated Coburn for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.

 Coburn and his father were instrumental in saving the Indiana Historical Society and its papers in its early days.
 Coburn also gave one of the dedication speeches for the Indianapolis Soldiers and Sailors Monument.

 He promoted the building of the Soldiers' and Sailors' Orphanage in Knightstown, Indiana, and he helped secure the use of land in Indianapolis for Garfield Park.
 His later years were spent living in the Bates-Hendricks House at 1526 S. New Jersey Street in Indianapolis with his wife Caroline (Test) Coburn until his death in 1908.